The Grand Highway is a meta-setting suitable for many fantasy roleplaying games, including the 5th edition of the world’s most popular fantasy RPG.

 A few truths then to consider:

-• Every PC who arrives in the Grand Highway knows they are not home – they have traversed into a foreign place.
+- Every PC who arrives in the Grand Highway knows they are not home – they have traversed into a foreign place.

-• They also instantly sense the pull of the Eternal Shrine however.
+- They also instantly sense the pull of the Eternal Shrine however.

 There are no monsters along the Grand Highway.
 Every living creature has a role, a personality, a purpose for existence – even if it is to survive another day.
-Of course, many beings choose desperate measures to survive or embrace paths of evil for their own reasons.
+Of course, many beings choose desperate measures to gain nourishment or embrace paths of evil for their own reasons.
 Most living creatures, even if rumored to be violent and villainous in other realms, desire to live a peaceful life.
 Murder is a violation of life like anywhere else, discouraged and punished by whatever justice systems exist.

 Wild creatures, of course, exist.
 Whether a rabbit or a giant lizard, these creatures have a beautiful and animated existence – seeking to find food for the day, safety for the night, and an ability to procreate.
 They will defend their lairs or flee from danger.